lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATHexapod-fails-to-enable-with-the-rest-of-ATCS.rst

 3. Wait 3 minutes.
 4. Turn the controller on again.
 5. The ATHexapod CSC should be now in ``STANDBY``.
-Transition the ATHexapod from the ASummaryState View ``STANDBY`` → ``START`` → ``ENABLE``, or alternative , you could run the `auxtel/enable_atcs.py` again ATCS should be ready now to begin operations.
+Transition the ATHexapod from the ASummaryState View ``STANDBY`` → ``START`` → ``ENABLE``, or alternative, you could run the `auxtel/enable_atcs.py` again.
+ATCS should be ready now to begin operations.
-6. Fill the ticket `OBS-243 - ATHexapod not enabling with the rest of ATCS <https://jira.lsstcorp.org/browse/OBS-243>`__ with as much information you have regarding the state of the system, such as procedures or maintenance done prior to this failure (e-stop, mirror CO2 cleaning, power outage, LOTO, etc)
+6. Fill the ticket `OBS-243 - ATHexapod not enabling with the rest of ATCS <https://rubinobs.atlassian.net/browse/OBS-243>`__ with as much information you have regarding the state of the system, such as procedures or maintenance done prior to this failure (e-stop, mirror CO2 cleaning, power outage, LOTO, etc)